fabiokerstens/FDIR_PQ9/README.md

 * **Python 3 compatibility**.
 Currently the Python fault injection software is only compatible with Python version 2.7.
 However, Python 3 is becoming the standard more and more, and hence making the functions compatible with this newer version would make the code more future-proof.
 * **Variable fault injection rate and target memory locations**.
 Currently the FTDebug fault injection software randomly selects a single location in the memory to change in real time.
 However, in reality, multiple locations in the memory can be target by a single SEU strike.
 Therefore, the number of bytes in which faults are injected should also become a random process.
 This also ties together with making the fault injection rate a non-constant process.
 In the present work, every time step new faults are injected in the memory and packets retrieved.
 However, for real space missions, there can be points in time when no SEUs occur, or points in time where were different bytes in the memory are affected (e.g. when the spacecraft travels through the South Atlantic Anomaly).
 Therefore, the frequency and rate of fault injections should also be modelled with (random) variables for next iterations.
 * **Longer testing time**.
 In this work, the longest fault injection test performed was in the order of 30 minutes.
 However, this is still much lower than the expected orbital period of Delfi-PQ.
 Therefore, it is recommended to perform longer tests, in the order of multiple orbital periods, to get a better idea of the correct functioning of the FDIR.
+* **Speed up testing time** As was mentioned in section 6, the amount of *time.sleep()* built into the code meant only 175 data points were collencted over a 30 minute span, which when testing a memory with such a large range of possible addresses is very slow.
+In order to gather more data points, it would be worthwhile to figure out which of these *time.sleep()* could be reduced or removed entirely
 * **Testing with different subsystems**.
 In this work, only tests with the ADB subsystems were performed.
 However, this is one of the many subsystems flown on Delfi-PQ, and tests with other subsystems are therefore also highly recommended to validate correct functioning of the FDIR.
 Additionally, a full test shall be performed with all subsystems together (whole spacecraft bus) to validate the system working correctly.